 The Studio program offers classes and workshops for adult students of all levels in our well-equipped studios.
 Classes and workshops are taught in a variety of media including ceramics, painting, drawing, jewelry, fiber arts, book arts, and collage.
 Classes vary in length and duration and are offered four sessions per year starting in September, January, April, and July.

-Registration for Palo Alto residents begins March 6.
+Summer registration for Palo Alto residents begins May 28.

 In addition to our regular classes, the Art Center will be offering the following unique workshops.

 Registration begins March 6 for Palo Alto Residents and March 13 for non-residents.
 Spring Quarter begins April 7.

 Water-based Japanese Woodblock Printmaking Learn a combination of Japanese and western woodblock printmaking that is suitable to practice in the studio or home environment.
 Techniques include: transferring drawings to woodblocks, carving, printing, and registering blocks to print multi-color editions by hand.
 Classes will consist of group demos, one-on-one instruction, critiques and a themed group portfolio.
 Register now!

 Monotype Monotype combines the spontaneity and color of painting with the surprise of printmaking.
 See simple sketches evolve and transform while you work, leading to a series of exciting original and unique prints!
 Register now for session 1 or session 2!

 Instructor: Gloria Huet 2 Friday afternoons, 5/29 and 6/5, 1:30 – 4:30 p.m. $100R/115NR, Course # 5380 AND 2 Friday afternoons, 6/12 and 6/19, 1:30 – 4:30 p.m. $100R/115NR, Course # 5381